DylanMeeus/springboot_jwt_blog/_posts/2015-11-29-how-to-implement-slack-like-login-on-ios-with-auth0.markdown

 Before diving straight into our example, if you are already familiar with our [Lock library](https://github.com/auth0/Lock.iOS-OSX) let me tell you won't need many changes to your code: it is just a matter of setting a few flags and settings.
 If you are not familiar with our library, [our docs provide an excellent introduction](https://auth0.com/docs/libraries/lock-ios).
 If it seems too daunting, don't worry, download the example from this post and use that as a starting point.

-Get the [full example](https://github.com/auth0/blog-iosmagiclink) and follow these steps:
+We will use our iOS passwordless email example as a base for the following steps.
+Get the [full code](https://github.com/auth0/Mobile-Samples.iOS), go to the `Passwordless-Email/Lock/Swift` folder and open the Xcode workspace.

 ## Step 1: Set your Auth0 client ID and domain
 Open the `info.plist` file in Xcode and set your Auth0 client ID and domain in the list of properties.
 If don't have an Auth0 account, <a href="javascript:signup()">signup</a> and [create your first app](https://auth0.com/docs).